krisz4/sw-search-demo/README.md

 }),
 ```

 getCharacters function makes a series of api calls to fetch all the characters from the endpoint.
-By default the SWAPI endpoint only returns 10 character at a time.
-But to satisfy the sorting requirments of the task I have to prefetch all the data and do the sorting and pagination on the client side.
-If I had access to the backend side of this application I would do the sorting and pagination on the server side when quering the data from the db.
+By default, the SWAPI endpoint only returns 10 characters at a time.
+But to satisfy the sorting requirements of the task I have to prefetch all the data and do the sorting and pagination on the client side.
+If I had access to the backend side of this application I would do the sorting and pagination on the server side when querying the data from the db.
 This way I could fetch only the data visible on the screen and save internet usage and time for the user.
-Also I would prefer to do infinite scroll instead of pagination but this solution better showcases the page size requirment in the task.
+Also, I would prefer to do infinite scroll instead of pagination but this solution better showcases the page size requirement in the task.

-The filters props responsible for fetching the appropriete data for the search input value.
+The filter props responsible for fetching the appropriate data for the search input value.
 The input uses debounce to optimize the number of requests made while typing.

 #### Sorting and Rendering

-Characters are sorted based on the selected criteria using the `sortCharacters` utility function and then rendered in a `FlatList`.
+Characters are sorted based on the selected criteria using the `sortCharacters` utility function and rendered in a `FlatList`.
-Sorting happens when user presses the column header.
+Sorting happens when the user presses the column header.
-First time selected it will sort in ascendind order, second time descending order, third time will reset the default sorting.
+The first time selected it will sort in ascending order, the second time in descending order, and the third time will reset the default sorting.
 Default sorting: 1.
 First, list characters with blue eyes in alphabetical order.
 2. Then, continue the list with other characters sorted by "created date".

 ```